wonhyeongseo/catalog_udacity/README.md

 3. Finally, run the application by typing in "python application.py" into your logged in Git CMD.
 4. The app will be running at "http://localhost:5000".
 Thank you for using this app.

+### Source
+Udacity's Full Stack Nanodegree program.

-This will be used as boilerplate code for a future project of mine.
+#### This will be used as boilerplate code for a future project of mine.